 Assuming you are not a creep, absolutely!
 It is in Westbrook.
 I don’t keep regular visiting hours, but if you leave me a message under the CONTACT tab we can schedule a good time.

 Can you make a piece out of gold or silver I provide?

 Sometimes...
-For the vast majority of designs this is NOT an option, but for a few of my designs I will give it a shot.
-In such cases it will still cost a lot more than the piece would in brass, and there are some other conditions.
-All that being so, I can help you sell your precious metal and put the proceeds towards a new piece.
+For the vast majority of designs this is not an option, but for a few of my designs I will gladly give it a shot!
+In such cases it will still cost more than the piece would in brass, and there are some other conditions.
 Leave me a message under the CONTACT tab if you would like to discuss further.